ericniebler/stl2/review/2010808 Batavia review.md

 TS: [specialized.algorithms] `advance` and `distance` are they always `std::`?
 [Neither `std::` nor `ranges::` will work in all cases.]
 [Reworded to remove uses of `+` and define semantics for `-` without using `distance`.]

 WB: [specialized.algorithms] Would like to reorder p3 first sentence like we did for p1. [so reordered: note this is now p4]

+WB: [specialized.algorithms] Suggest a note like “This means that these algorithms may not be called with explicit template arguments” [added a note]